new test rig

 The combustion test rig is completed now with 100% success.
 A new combustion mode, Mixtrure Temperature Controlled (MTC), was discovered that delivers ultra-low emissions and distributed combustion without internal or external recirculation, which is typical for MILD combustion.
 We are looking forward for future tests and expanding the rig with new instruments to better understand MTC combustion and its operation since it is not predicted by any theory that it should exist under the set operating conditions.
 Upon a better understanding, our group will focus on its introduction to practical applications, like furnaces, boilers, and gas turbines.

 The system integrity was stretched by a series of coconut methyl ester biodiesel test which is now evaluated and the results are prepared for publication.
 This is the first result that relies solely on the new combustion test rig.

-Lean liquid fuel combustion is complete
+liquid fuel combustion is performed

 After solving all the issues in the fuel line, adding the windows and closing the combustion chamber, finally, liquid fuel combustion with diesel oil was successful.
 This is the most significant milestone in the system.
 In the next step, we will calibrate the sensors and update our data acquisition system.
 Then testing various renewable fuels will come.